Chegg acquires online tutoring service for $30 million

+* About $13.0 million of bank debt will be repaid in connection with sale and company will record a book loss of about $4.0 million in Q1 2017

-SAN FRANCISCO Chegg Inc, an Internet company that rents textbooks and provides other services, is acquiring an on-demand tutoring service for $30 million in cash, the company said on Tuesday.
+SAN FRANCISCO, June 3 Chegg Inc, an Internet company that rents textbooks and provides other services, is acquiring an on-demand tutoring service for $30 million in cash, the company said on Tuesday.

 The deal for InstaEDU, which Chegg said is expected to close by the end of the month, furthers Chegg's push to diversify its business from school textbook rentals amid intensifying competition with Amazon.com Inc.